bhalash/t9e/README.md

 # t9e
 t9e (t**ic-tac-to**e) is a [Tic-Tac-Toe][1] board generator and solution checker.

 Boards of arbitrary size are supported.
-Boards should be kept below ~1000 rows and columns on a size for code to remain performant.
+Boards should be kept below ~1000 rows and columns on a side for code to remain performant.

 Currently three operations are supported: